breadboard-ai/breadboard/packages/website/src/docs/kits/core.md

 {{ "/breadboard/static/boards/kits/core-deflate.bgl.json" | board }}

-Converts all inline data to stored data, saving memory.
+This component converts all [inline data to stored data](/breadboard/docs/reference/data-store/), saving memory.
 Useful when working with multimodal content.
-Safely passes data through if it's already stored or no inline data is present.

 ### Input ports

+The component has a single input port.

+- **Data** (id: `data`) -- the data to scan and convert all instances of inline base64-encoded strings to lightweight handles.
+Data can be of any shape.

 ### Output ports

+The component has a single output port.

+- **Data** (id: `data`) -- the result of deflating the input data.
+Safely passes data through if it's already stored or no inline data is present.

 ### Example

+In the board above, a chunk of JSON is fetched.
+This JSON contains a base64-encoded string of an image.
+The `deflate` component turns it into a lightweight handle and then passes it on to output.

 ### Implementation